aprezcuba24/zunzun/README.md

     paypal.call_a_method()
     return "Register"
 ```
-In a function class, we can inject dependencies in the constructor or in any function.
+In a controller class, we can inject dependencies in the constructor or in any function.
 ```python
 from zunzun import Response
 from main import router